Mandaris-LLC/react-native-navigation-full-circle/docs/top-level-api.md

       screen: 'example.FirstSideMenu', // unique ID registered with Navigation.registerScreen
       passProps: {}, // simple serializable object that will pass as props to all top screens (optional)
-      disableOpenGesture: false // can the drawer be opened with a swipe instead of button (optional, Android only) },
+      disableOpenGesture: false // can the drawer be opened with a swipe instead of button (optional, Android only)
+      fixedWidth: 500, // a fixed width you want your left drawer to have (optional) },
     right: { // optional, define if you want a drawer from the right
       screen: 'example.SecondSideMenu', // unique ID registered with Navigation.registerScreen
       passProps: {} // simple serializable object that will pass as props to all top screens (optional)
-      disableOpenGesture: false // can the drawer be opened with a swipe instead of button (optional, Android only) },
+      disableOpenGesture: false // can the drawer be opened with a swipe instead of button (optional, Android only)
+      fixedWidth: 500, // a fixed width you want your right drawer to have (optional) },
     style: { // ( iOS only )
       drawerShadow: true, // optional, add this if you want a side menu drawer shadow